Azure/apiforfhir-migration-tool/v0/V0_README.md

 # Migrating data from Azure API for FHIR server to Azure Health Data Services FHIR service

 This sample will focus on how to migrate the FHIR data from Azure API for FHIR server to Azure Health Data Services FHIR service.
-This sample app utilizes [$export](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/export-data) (which allows you to filter and export certain data according to your [query](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/export-data#query-parameters)) to export data from a source Azure API for FHIR server, and [$import](https://github.com/microsoft/fhir-loader) to import to Azure Health Data Service FHIR service.
+This sample script utilizes [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/export-data) (which allows you to filter and export certain data according to your [query](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/export-data#query-parameters)) to export data from a source Azure API for FHIR server, and [$import](https://learn.microsoft.com/azure/healthcare-apis/fhir/import-data) to import to Azure Health Data Service FHIR service.

 ## Architecture Overview